 The latter refrained from such practices as unworthy of high status.

 The wealthy class practiced head binding.
 They would flatten their children's foreheads and the top of their skulls as a mark of social status.
 To do this, they would tie the infant's head under bressure between boards.
 This would begin when the baby was 3 months old and would continue until they reached a year of age.

 This custom was a means of marking social hierarchy; flat-headed community members had a rank above those with round heads.
 Those with flattened skulls refused to enslave other persons who were similarly marked, thereby reinforcing the association of a round head with servility.
 The Chinook were known colloquially by early white explorers in the region as "Flathead Indians."

 In the manner of numerous settled tribes, the Chinook resided in longhouses.
 More than fifty people, related through extended kinship, often resided in one longhouse.
 Their longhouses were made of planks made from red cedar trees.
 The houses were about 20–60 feet wide and 50–150 feet long.

 The Chinook tribe endured disease like all the Native Americans.

 While there were many diseases that hurt or killed the Indians, none were as severe as smallpox.

 William Clark noted during his travels that he met a Chinookan with spots and that smallpox had destroyed their nation.

-Millions of Native Americans died due to not having a strong enough immune system to combat the European diseases and it led to a pandemic that is not often talked about and one of the worst in the history of civilization.
-Millions of natives died and with it their power.
-Their population decreased quickly and would allow for settlers to expand into their lands much more quickly if they had not had to deal with death during disease.
+Millions of Native Americans died due to not having a strong enough immune system to combat the European diseases, and it led to a pandemic that is not often talked about and one of the worst in the history of civilization.
+Millions of natives died, and with it, their power.
+Their population decreased quickly and would have allowed settlers to expand into their lands much more quickly if they had not had to deal with death during disease.